ArthurSonzogni/FTXUI/README.md

 ## External package

-It is **highly** recommanded to use cmake FetchContent to depends on FTXUI.
-This way you can specify which commit you would like to depends on.
+It is **highly** recommanded to use CMake FetchContent to depend on FTXUI.
+This way you can specify which commit you would like to depend on.
 ```cmake
 include(FetchContent)